whitehatjrchintu/facebookactivitycleaner/README.md

   - If you want to delete activity of current running month kindly select **This Month** on [facebook activity log](https://mbasic.facebook.com/me/allactivity/) page.
   - You can clear activity of **any month and any year** but you have to open every month manually.
 Suppose you want to clear September 2018's activity so just go to [facebook activity log](https://mbasic.facebook.com/me/allactivity/), click 2018, click September and wait.
 After cleaning September's activity if you want to clean October's activity just click October.
   - Will improve it timely.
-If you, especially "PROs", found any mistake or have any suggestion let me know i will correct/apply that.
+If you found any mistake or have any suggestion let me know i will correct/apply that.
 </details>

 <details>